Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Experimental Analysis

 \subsection{Results on Scene-text detection}

 Our proposed baseline, \raisebox{-0.19\height}{ }, employs TextBPN++~\cite{textbpn++} for scene text detection.
 We compare its performance with several widely used scene text detection methods, including EAST~\cite{east}, CRAFT~\cite{craft}, DBNet~\cite{dbnet}, and Hi-SAM~\cite{Hi-SAM}.
 The comparison results are summarized in Table~\ref{tab:det_results}.
 We observe that TextBPN++ significantly outperforms the other detectors, achieving higher F1-score and recall.
-Although Hi-SAM is also equally precise, it misses out many in detecting many Indian language words.
-Please note that we use TedEval~\cite{tedeval} evaluation for reporting these numbers.
+Although Hi-SAM is also equally precise, it misses out detecting many Indian language words.
+Please note that we use TedEval~\cite{tedeval} evaluation in our experiments.